Zabrane/qlnd/doc/LightningTickerplants.md

 trade| 7i `AAPL`GOOGL
 ```

-If the subscriber has set the table definition, along with a `upd` function (`upd:insert`) then data
+If the subscriber has set the table definition, along with a `upd` function (`upd:insert`) the data
 will be received for only the data subscribed to.
 A sample feed handler, which pushes mock market data to this tickerplant can be found here, [feed.q](https://github.com/jlucid/capi/blob/master/feed.q)

-## Diagramatic overview
+## Diagrammatic overview

-The diagram below shows the high level setup for enabling payments between a subscriber and tickerplant process.
+The diagram below shows the high-level setup for enabling payments between a subscriber and tickerplant process.
 Both the subscriber and tickerplant are communicating with their own `lnd` nodes, highlighted
 in blue.
-In this case, a direct channel is opened between the tickerplant and subsciber node for near instant
+In this case, a direct channel is opened between the tickerplant and subscriber node for near instant
 and fee-less payments, however, a direct channel is not required.
 Transactions can also be made where
 payments are routed via intermediate nodes which connect both, highlighted in grey.